Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - x: `number`
-  >the horizontal coordinate in pixels
+  >The horizontal coordinate in pixels.

 - y: `number`
-  >the vertical coordinate in pixels
+  >The vertical coordinate in pixels.

 Return type: `number`